-Identifying The Most Common Pet Issues with our Council Bluffs Veterinarian
+Identifying The Most Common Pet Issues with our Council Bluffs and Glenwood Veterinarians

 Just like humans, animals require preventative care as well as treatment for a variety of health issues.
 When cats and dogs receive regular health care, preventative treatments such as vaccinations and are given a healthy diet with plenty of exercise, they are more likely to live long, healthy lives.
-It's also a good idea to know what constitutes and emergency and to be prepared with the number of a veterinarian in Council Bluffs who is available for emergency care.
+It's also a good idea to know what constitutes and emergency and to be prepared with the phone numbers of our veterinarians in Council Bluffs and Glenwood who are available for emergency veterinary care.

 What Health Issues Are Common For Cats?

 Typically, cats are low-maintenance.
 They keep themselves clean and indoor cats who are fed a healthy diet may go years and years without any type of health problem.
 Still, there are some common issues that cat owners will find they have to contend with.

 - Vomiting.
 Often this is due to hairballs.
 You can minimize hairballs by keeping your cat brushed to remove excess fur.
 Other causes of vomiting include poison or ingesting something inedible.
 It's a good idea to keep an eye on your cat during and after they vomit, and paying attention to what they are vomiting.

 - Tapeworms.
 These parasites grow in your cat's small intestine and cause problems such as weight loss and vomiting.
 You can usually confirm this by examining the feces and also checking their bedding.
 You'll notice Tapeworm segments that resemble grains of rice.
 Treatment for tapeworms may be oral or injected.
 Since tapeworms are caused by ingesting fleas, taking care of any flea problems is necessary.